rvigo/kotlin-saga/README.md

 - in case of success, should de `Product` microservice emits a `ProductConsumed` event that triggers an `ContinueItemInclusion` command?

-in this scenario, I _believe_ it's a Choreography base Saga, but how can I make it explicit?
+in this scenario, I _believe_ it's a Choreography based Saga, but how can I make it explicit?

+## TODO

+- [ ] create ArchUnit tests
+- [ ] includes GitHub actions